 1. Disconnect from the internet

-The reality is that most of us are addicted to the internet.
-Particularly in this age where our devices are with us all of the time.
+The reality is that most of us are addicted to the internet, especially in this age where our devices are with us all of the time.

 We have access to all the content we could want, and this privilege creates one of the biggest obstacles when trying to knuckle down and get work done.

 So do yourself a favour and turn off your internet.
 Turn off your wifi box at the power, turn off your mobile data on your smartphone or go somewhere that is completely internet free to get work done.

 If you’re in an office environment or at school, close all of your applications on your computer screen that require the internet and focus on working offline.
 Separate tasks that require the internet.

 For example, do an hour of research online, save it your data, then go offline to complete your paper.